 - All finance agreements must be in the company name (see below).

-- You cannot claim for the capital repayment element of a business loan.
+- You cannot claim the capital repayment element of a business loan.

 What about the costs of buying a company car?